Rastatrevftw1538/Rastatrevftw1538.github.io/README.md

 Has been tested in Edge, Chrome, Firefox and Opera with both javascript on and off

-The one issue I couldnt figure out is when javascript is enabled, it brought the nav bar to the left and in block display when originally it was inline-block
+One issue I couldn't figure out is when javascript is enabled, it brought the nav bar to the left and in block display when originally it was inline-block

-Another issue observed is that when scrolling through the gallery and then refreshing the page, it hides the current image and does not reset the image to its first index
+Another issue observed is that when scrolling through the gallery and then refreshing the page, it hides the current image and does not reset the image to it's first index

-I also couldnt figure out why the portfolio work link font was smaller then the other links but only on mobile devices.
+I also couldn't figure out why the portfolio work link font was smaller then the other links but only on mobile devices.